At-Home Speech Therapy Exercises To Do With Your Kids

 If you still have small plastic Easter eggs at home, you can use them to develop your kids’ verbal routines.

-You can also try “knock, knock, knock… open” and get your children to try knocking on the egg.
+You can also try “knock, knock, knock… open” while getting your children to try knocking on the egg.

 2. Practice Your Verbs With Play Doh

-It can also double as a learning tool for speech therapy.
+Many people don’t realize that Play Doh can double as a learning tool for speech therapy.

-Sculptures aren’t the only thing you can build with Play Doh—you can also use it to build your children’s vocabulary.
+Sculptures aren’t the only thing you can build with Play Doh.

 Take the chance to introduce them to verbs relating to fabrication, such as close, cut, push, open, roll, smash, squeeze and take out.